Skip to Main Content

 Use these settings to create an accessible PDF file

-If you run into technical issues with satisfying the DAS, such as when exporting your PDF, creating alt text or any of the other requirements, you can contact the Franklin University Help Desk.
+If you run into technical issues with satisfying the DAS, such as when exporting your PDF, creating alt text or any of the other requirements, you can contact the Franklin University Help Desk for support.

 The Franklin University Help Desk is available during the following hours: